-The Junior League of Daytona Beach assesses its programs each year in order to meet the most current needs of the community.
+The Junior League of Daytona Beach assesses its programs each year to meet the most current needs of the community.
 Here are some of our past programs:

-- The Junior League partnered with Healthy Start each Fall and Spring to reach at-risk moms-to-be in the community and provide essential products, diapers, and other baby supplies to ensure the attendees children have a good start in life.
+- Community Baby Shower: The Junior League partnered with Healthy Start each Fall and Spring to reach at-risk moms-to-be in the community and provide essential products, diapers, and other baby supplies to ensure the attendees’ children have a good start in life.
 The program included educational materials and speakers from our community partners focusing on proper sleep techniques, breastfeeding, and other important issues new moms faces.

 - Head Start Literacy Event: The Junior League donates a book to almost 700 Head Start children.
 Many of these children have never personally owned a book which makes it a memorable event when a Junior League member reads the book aloud in class.